 Sometimes, you just need to be inspired.
 I never planned on working in the oilfield forever, but I made a bold move this week when I called my boss and turned in my two weeks notice.

 I’ve now worked in the oilfield for just shy of nine years.
 When I started my goals were slightly different then they are today, but not very different.
 Sustainable living for retirement.
+Sustainability is so important to me.
+I’m always looking at websites like trvst.world to learn more about what I can do to be sustainable and eco-friendly.
+We need to work harder at protecting the environment so I’m always looking at ways to improve.
 At the time I had a very different picture in my head of exactly what that would look like and how I would achieve it.
 Life has a funny way of messing up even the best-laid plans, but as each door closes, another opens.

 Sunday morning, after being out all night, I had a sort of meltdown.
 I won’t go into too many details, but crying was involved.
 Yes, this can happen to me too, I’m as human as the next guy.
 I thought about a lot of my life choices, a history of broken relationships, missing family events, the recentlt slowdown in the oil patch.
 Essentially, I’ve known for a long time that I wasn’t really happy with my situation, even though I make pretty good money.
 I have all kinds of toys.
 But something was missing from my life.